klang812/volunteer_tracker_week_3_ruby_project/README.md

 * _RSpec 3.10_
 * _pry 0.14.0_
 * _Sinatra_
+* _Postresql_

 ## Description
 _This application is a volunteer tracker for projects.
-You can add/edit/delete projects and volunteers.
+You can add/edit/delete projects and volunteers utlilizing a one to many relationship.
 Please follow the directions below for installation and setup._

 ## Setup/Installation Requirements